BMorearty/exportiphoto/README.md

 Example
 -------

-Let's say you have the following events--two unnamed and one named:
+Let's say you have the following events in iPhoto--two unnamed and one named:

     Jun 10, 2009
     Charlie's Birthday Party